 Conversely, a reference to US law alone may not be sufficient to incorporate COGSA (and/or the Harter Act) for periods that such laws do not otherwise apply statutorily.
 Certainly, however, there are many permutations resulting in possible differing results.

 As noted, carriers are certainly able to provide more favorable contractual terms to cargo interests than afforded by the statutes insofar as, for example, stripping away defenses to the carrier, higher valuation for liability, increased package limitation (or no package limitation at all), etc. Similarly, to the extent either statute applies contractually, then the parties are free to negotiate terms as mutually agreed.

-Are there obligations in the Harter Act or COGSA which are more onerous than the Hague/Hague Visby Rules?
-If so, what aspects are more onerous than the onerous than the H/HVR2
+Are there obligations in the Harter Act or COGSA which are more onerous than in the Hague/Hague Visby Rules for the Carrier?
+If so, what aspects are more onerous?

 Generally stated, COGSA serves as the U.S. enactment of the Hague/Hague Visby Rules and the defenses applicable are essentially the same.
 One exception, of course, is that COGSA’s $500 per package limitation is more favorable than the applicable limit under the Hague-Visby Rules, which is the higher of 667.67 SDR per package or other shipping unit or 2 SDR per kilogram of gross weight.